NicoleCarpenter/ruby-word-parser/README.md

 - Certain text characters are accounted for, such as `\n, \r` to account for non-text new-lines and carriage returns, however if joined with a natural word without a qualifying separation, the characters will be considered within the word boundary.

+- Words are compared without regard to case.
+Acronyms, suffixes, prefixes and initials will be returned as single words.

+- Proper nouns are included in the search as words.